 INTRODUCTION:

 Technological advances have led to the sequencing of hundreds of cancer genomes and transcriptomes1.
 This has contributed to understanding landscapes of molecular changes across different cancer types2.
-Further studies on these landscapes have helped characterize sequential somatic alterations and gene-gene fusions3 that are involved in cancer or tumor progression, by serially disrupting apoptosis pathways4.
+Further studies on these landscapes have helped characterize the sequential somatic alterations and gene-gene fusions3 that are involved in cancer or tumor progression, by serially disrupting apoptosis pathways4.
 Therefore, somatic mutations and gene-gene fusions can provide information about tumors by serving as biomarkers in individual patients for a particular tumor type5, identifying existing primary tumors prognosis6, categorizing secondary tumors based on molecular changes7, and identifying druggable tumor targets8.
 Such information may facilitate in selecting personalized treatment for cancer patients and in determining positive and negative treatment responses9.
 However, obtaining tumor material for identifying genomic profiling of tumor tissue is an invasive procedure10.
-Moreover, a tumor biopsy comprises only a small part of a heterogenous tumor; and may, therefore, not be representative for the molecular profile of the whole tumor11.
-Serial monitoring and tumor genotyping requires a repeated collection of tumor tissues, which, usually, is not feasible due to the invasiveness of tumor biopsy procedure and the safety issues that arises from such procedures12.
+Moreover, a tumor biopsy comprises only a small part of a heterogeneous tumor; and may, therefore, not be representative for the molecular profile of the whole tumor11.
+Serial monitoring and tumor genotyping require a repeated collection of tumor tissues, which, usually, is not feasible due to the invasiveness of tumor biopsy procedure and the safety issues that arise from such procedures12.

-Liquid biopsy technique, on the other hand, has gained tremendous attention in precision oncology over the last decade13,14.
-This is mainly due to the non-invasiveness of this technique, and the possibility of it being repeated at multiple time points, thereby enabling an easy-to-use and safe monitoring technique for the disease courses15,16.
-Liquid biopsy is based on a phenomenon that tumor cells multiply rapidly and simultaneously many of them undergo apoptosis and necrosis.
+The Liquid biopsy technique, on the other hand, has gained tremendous attention in precision oncology over the last decade13,14.
+It is mainly due to the non-invasiveness of this technique, and the possibility of it being repeated at multiple time points, thereby enabling an easy-to-use and safe monitoring technique for the disease courses15,16.
+Liquid biopsy is based on a phenomenon that tumor cells multiply rapidly, and simultaneously many of them undergo apoptosis and necrosis.
 This leads to the release of apoptotic cell debris into the patients' blood, together with the DNA fragments that are cut at precise sizes during apoptosis17.
-The apoptosis of non-cancerous cells also leads to the release of its cellular debris into the blood, however, apoptosis rate in these cells is relatively much lower than tumor cells18.
-The rational of the liquid biopsy technique is to capture tumor-associated molecules such as DNA, RNA, proteins and tumor cells14,19 which circulate continuously in the blood.
-Various techniques20 can be used for the analysis of these molecules including Next Generation Sequencing (NGS), digital droplet polymerase chain reaction (ddPCR), real time PCR and enzyme-linked immunosorbent assay (ELISA).
+The apoptosis of non-cancerous cells also leads to the release of its cellular debris into the blood, however, the apoptosis rate in these cells is relatively much lower than tumor cells18.
+The rational of the liquid biopsy technique is to capture tumor-associated molecules such as DNA, RNA, proteins, and tumor cells14,19 which circulate continuously in the blood.
+Various techniques20 can be used for the analysis of these molecules including Next-Generation Sequencing (NGS), digital droplet polymerase chain reaction (ddPCR), real-time PCR, and enzyme-linked immunosorbent assay (ELISA).
 Liquid biopsy technique enables identifying biomarkers that are characteristics of tumor cells.
 These biomarker molecules are not just released from specific parts of a tumor, but rather from all parts of the tumor21.
 Hence, markers identified in liquid biopsy represents the molecular profiling of an entire heterogeneous tumor, in addition to other tumors in the body, thus, having advantages over the tissue biopsy-based technique22.

 The cfDNA has a short half-life time in the circulating blood ranging from a few minutes to 1–2 hours23.
 However, the short half-life time of cfDNA facilitates real-time analyses by evaluating treatment response and dynamic tumor assessments.
 The tumor-derived cfDNA levels indicate prognostication of tumor stage/size evidenced by several studies, which showed a relationship between cfDNA levels and the survival outcomes24.
 Moreover, studies have proved that the cfDNA has a better prediction capacity than existing tumor markers25.
-The prognostication of cfDNA is even more pronounced after cancer treatment, higher levels of cfDNA following treatment correlates well with a reduced rate of survival and resistance to treatment.
-Whereas, lower levels of cfDNA following therapy generally corresponds with the positive treatment response.
+The prognostication of cfDNA is even more pronounced after cancer treatment, higher levels of cfDNA following treatment correlates well with a reduced rate of survival, and resistance to treatment.
+Whereas, lower levels of cfDNA following therapy generally corresponds with positive treatment response.
 Additionally, the cfDNA facilitates early detection of treatment response than the traditional detection methods.